 HTCL launched its mobile Internet services in May 2000.
 In addition, Hutchison 3G HK acquired a 3G license in September 2001 and launched 3G services in January 2004.
 The 3G license was transferred to HTCL in June 2005 and 3G services are provided by HTCL at present.
-In June 2006, we signed an i-mode license agreement with HTCL to form a strategic partnership under which Hutchison Telecom Hong Kong will launch i-mode services in Hong Kong and Macau by the end of 2006.
-Under the license agreement, DoCoMo will provide the technology, know-how and marketing expertise to the partnership.
-In addition, we also agreed to jointly consider the application of contactless IC card technology services, widely known as wallet-phone in Japan on i-mode enabled handsets in Hong Kong and Macau.
+In June 2006, we signed an i-mode license agreement with HTCL to form a strategic partnership under which Hutchison Telecom Hong Kong launched i-mode services in Hong Kong in May 2007.